durrbar/payment-sslcommerz-driver/README.md

 ---

 ## **Testing**
 To test the package in sandbox mode, set `SSLCOMMERZ_SANDBOX=true` in your `.env` file.
-Use the sandbox credentials provided by SSLCommerz.
+Use the sandbox credentials provided by Sslcommerz.

 ---